ednira/cnets_project/README.md

 - Uses **visual encoding** to distinguish input/output bindings
 - Enhances user comprehension through **interactive tooltips** and layout design

-The approach has been **implemented in Python**, demonstrated using public OCEL datasets, and evaluated through a **user study** comparing OCCNs with Object-Centric Petri Nets (OCPNs).
+The approach has been **implemented in Python**, demonstrated using public OCEL datasets, and evaluated through a **user study** comparing OCCNs with Object-Centric Petri Nets (OCPN).

 ## 📁 Repository Structure